 The District may utilize any interpersonal violence prevention education package made available by the State Education Department.
 These materials may be incorporated as part of the health or other related curricula or programs for students in grades K through 12.

-Education Law §§ 801, 801-a, and 804(4) 8 NYCRR §§ 100.2(c)(2),(c)(6)
+Education Law Sections 801-a and 804 8 NYCRR Section 100.2(c)